-Our audit committee is comprised of Brendan Carroll, Dan Preston and Michael Pope, each of whom meets the requirement for independence and financial literacy under the current Nasdaq listing standards and SEC rules and regulations, including Rule 10A-3.
-Mr. Pope serves as chairperson.
+Our audit committee is comprised of Brendan Carroll, Dan Preston and Michael Pope, each of whom meets the requirement for independence and financial sophistication under current Nasdaq listing standards and SEC rules and regulations, including Rule 10A-3.
+Mr. Pope serves as chair.
 In addition, Messrs.
 Pope and Carroll qualify as "audit committee financial experts" as defined in applicable SEC rules.
 The audit committee's responsibilities include, among other things: